Mask mandates return to the Wood River Valley

 On Tuesday, Sun Valley passed an indoor mask mandate to be consistent with what was going on in the valley.
 The Ketchum City Council passed a similar order, but with an outdoor mask recommendation.

-One displeased resident told KMVT he feels the mandates are more about politics and control than public health.
+One displeased resident who attended the Hailey and Ketchum council meetings told KMVT he feels the mandates are more about politics and control than public health.
+He also feels masks are not effective in mitigating the spread of COVID.

 “I see a slippery slope of our liberties and rights disappearing,” said Hailey resident Brian Opp.

-The Bellevue City Council is planning on having a special meeting next week, but they plan to issue a recommendation due to the polarizing nature of this topic becoming a polarizing one.
+The Bellevue City Council is planning on having a special meeting next week, but they plan to issue a recommendation due to the polarizing nature of this topic.

-“Everyone of these councils in the Blaine County and the Blaine County Commissioners are all Democrats and they are welcome to be Democrats, but I don’t think it would be the same if republicans were holding these seats,” says Burns.
+“Everyone of these councils in the Blaine County and the Blaine County Commissioners is all Democrats, and they are welcome to be Democrats, but I don’t think it would be the same if Republicans were holding these seats,” Opp said.

+All of the mask mandates will be effective by the end of the week, and the Haily City Council plans to revisit its mandate in four weeks.
+Ketchum’s mandate will be discussed again in 90 days.

 Copyright 2021 KMVT/KSVT.
 All rights reserved.